Antollo/Easypt/docs/import.md

    `easypt -file b.ez -file a.ez -entryPoint b.main();`

+   **For advanced:**

+   This command is also corect:

+   `easypt -file console -entryPoint "console.writeLine(console.read());"`

 ## 3. Import

-> Many programming languages and other computer files have a directive, _called import or include_, that causes the contents of a second file to be _available in_ the original file. [...]
+> Many programming languages and other computer files have a directive, _called **import** or include_, that causes the contents of a second file to be _available in_ the original file. [...]
 They are often used to define the physical layout of program data, pieces of procedural code and/or forward declarations while promoting encapsulation and the reuse of code.
 The include directive allows libraries of code to be developed which help to:
 > - ensure that everyone uses the same version of a data layout definition or procedural code throughout a program.
 > - easily cross-reference where components are used in a system.
 > - easily change programs when needed (only one master file to change).